klarna/klarna-mobile-sdk/README.md

 ## Overview

 ### Native Integration
 As previously mentioned Klarna Payments is supported in the native integration.
-The main idea behind Klarna Payments is to give merchants the ability offer Klarna’s payment methods to customers.
+The main idea behind Klarna Payments is to give merchants the ability to offer Klarna’s payment methods to customers.
 Because Klarna doesn’t own the entire checkout flow, a check needs to be performed before an order is created.
 Our goal with this integration is to offer you the same simple development experience as you have on the web.
 As such, integrating Klarna Payments consists of four steps:

 1. Creating a session.
 2. Rendering the payment view.